 Bower’s Collection and Rehoming Service takes unwanted goods and recycles or turns them into reusable items.
-A free collection service is available to Ku-ring-gai residents.
+A free collection service is available.

-For anything the Bower can't accept The Bower Reuse Tool provides options for reuse organisations in your area, how to dispose of items sustainably or repair options.
+For anything the Bower can't accept The Bower Reuse Tool provides options for reuse organisations, repair or disposal options.

 Free reusable bags

 Look out for Boomerang Bags at your local supermarket or farmers market.
-A community initiative bringing volunteer sewers together to make freely available, reusable bags out of recycled materials.
+Volunteer sewers make freely available bags out of recycled materials.

-The Repair Cafe is a fabulous local initiative where you can take your broken items for volunteers to repair.
-The Sydney North Branch meets the 1st and 2nd Sundays of each month.
+The Repair Cafe is a local initiative where you can take broken items for volunteers to repair.
+Sydney North Branch meets1st and 2nd Sundays of each month.

 Visit Waste and Recycling for everything about recycling in Ku-ring-gai.